 Pedestrian Deaths Continue to be a Problem in New Jersey

-Posted on behalf of Lynch Law Firm on Apr 10, 2017 in Car Accidents News
+Posted on behalf of Lynch Law Firm on April 10, 2017 in Car Accident News

 Like much of the nation, pedestrian traffic deaths in New Jersey continue to be a problem.

 A recent Governors Highway Safety Association (GHSA) study found that pedestrian fatalities in the first half of 2016 increased 11 percent nationwide.

 Although New Jersey’s pedestrian fatalities declined 7.8 percent in the first half of 2016 compared to the same period in 2015, the state ranks seventh for the most pedestrian deaths during that period.
 If you or a loved one has been injured by a driver contact one of our experienced New Jersey auto accident attorneys for a free consultation today.